-The asset mix ranges for the UPP are contained in the Statement of Investment Policies and Procedures (SIP&P) approved on June 29, 2021, and are shown below.
+The asset mix ranges for the UPP are contained in the Statement of Investment Policies and Procedures (SIP&P) effective January 1, 2022, and are shown below.
 The SIP&P notes that a target asset mix is still being determined but the current levels may be used as interim proxy.
-The target asset mix below is based on the asset mix as of July 1, 2021 with some minor adjustments to reflect asset mix changes after the assets were received.
+The target asset mix below is based on the asset mix as of January 1, 2022.